simondlevy/MulticopterSim/README.md

 <b>C:\Windows\System32</b> folder.
 If it is not, you can copy it to there from the folder you specified in the
 <tt>Pythonpath</tt> variable.

+4. To see a demonstration of Python in action, un-comment the
+<a href="https://github.com/simondlevy/HackflightSim/blob/master/Source/HackflightSim/python/python_class.h#L9"><tt>#define _PYTHON</tt></a>
+directive in <b>python/python_class.h</b>.
+This will enable you to use the [Nengo neural simulator](https://www.nengo.ai/) to control the altitude of the vehicle in loiter mode.
+So you should first install Nengo (<tt>pip3 install nengo</tt>) before running this example.